Teacher Wins Racial Discrimination Lawsuit

 See more cases

-“I cannot say enough about how pleased I am to have the Fairness Center in my corner as my case advances, especially in this day and age of unions becoming more involved in political issues instead of unconditionally representing those for whom they were created.”
+“I cannot say enough about how pleased I am to have the Fairness Center in my corner.
+Especially as unions become more involved in political issues instead of representing members.”

 – John Grande, PE Teacher